SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic, The Tower and The Shittim Chest.md

 <center><strong>[ 'FRONT BARRIER' ]</strong></center>

-I then prepare a barrier, since this will need me to be visible to the others.
+Utilizing a defense skill that Niko told me, I then prepared a magic barrier, since this will need me to be visible to the others.

 *One...*